mlevit/aws-auto-cleanup/README.md

 ![](./static/banner.png)

-AWS Auto Cleanup programmatically deletes AWS resources based on an allowlist and time to live (TTL) settings.
-AWS Auto Cleanup helps reduce running and maintenance costs.
+AWS Auto Cleanup is a tool that helps you to clean up your AWS resources keeping your AWS accounts neat and tidy whilst reducing costs.
+AWS Auto Cleanup uses a combination of user-defined allowlists and time-based policies to automatically delete resources that are no longer needed.

-AWS Auto Cleanup is comprised of three modules, APP, API, and WEB.
-Click through to learn more and follow the steps within each module to deploy them to your environment.
+The tool is comprised of three modules, APP, API, and WEB.
+Click through each module to learn more and follow the steps within deploy them to your environment.

 | [![app](./static/app.png)](./app/) | [![api](./static/api.png)](./api/) | [![web](./static/web.png)](./web/) |
 | :--------------------------------: | :--------------------------------: | :--------------------------------: |